Metrics for spin-based computing: Metrics

-The fluctuation timescale of magnetization direction in s-MTJs determines the speed of random bit generation, a primary metric for probabilistic computing.
-Faster random switching leads to shorter computation times.
+The fluctuation timescale of magnetization direction in s-MTJs determines the speed of random bit generation, a primary metric for probabilistic computing (Fig.~\ref{figMTJ}).
+Faster random switching (or the rate of random telegraph noise generation) leads to shorter computation times.
 However, the response time of synaptic-weight circuits and delays in peripheral circuits must also be considered.
-Recent experimental studies have achieved fluctuation speeds in the range of microseconds to nanoseconds using perpendicular easy-axis MTJs shown in Fig~\ref{figMTJ}a, and in-plane easy-axis MTJs shown in Fig.~\ref{figMTJ}c and ~\ref{figMTJ}d, corresponding to bit generation rates of MHz to GHz~\cite{safranski2021demonstration, PhysRevApplied.20.024002}.
-Fig.~\ref{figMTJ}b shows a p-bit circuit using in-plane MTJs that produces output fluctuations of microsecond timescale.
+Recent experimental studies have achieved fluctuation speeds in the range of microseconds to nanoseconds using in-plane easy-axis MTJs (Fig.~\ref{figMTJ}b), corresponding to bit generation rates of MHz to GHz~\cite{PhysRevLett.126.117202, safranski2021demonstration, PhysRevApplied.20.024002}.
+A p-bit circuit using in-plane MTJs produces output fluctuations of microsecond timescale as well (bottom row in Fig.~\ref{figMTJ}b).
 Understanding the physics governing the relaxation time of the magnetization direction is essential to optimize this speed~\cite{Kanai_PRB2021}.
-Another measure of speed can essentially be how fast random fluctuations lose their memory by evaluating the autocorrelation (see Fig.~\ref{figMTJ}e).
+Another measure of speed can essentially be how fast random fluctuations lose their memory by evaluating the autocorrelation (bottom row in Fig.~\ref{figMTJ}e).